GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 ## Using the command line

 This section gives the steps to create a self-deleting instance by using the command line on your PC.
-If you prefer to use the command line instead, see the previous section, **Using the console**.
+If you prefer to use the web console instead, see the previous section, **Using the console**.

 1. Install the [Google Cloud SDK] (https://cloud.google.com/sdk/).

-2. Run `gcloud init` to log in to your Google Cloud account and select the project you want to work in.
+2. Run `gcloud auth login` to log in to your Google Cloud account.

+2. Run `gcloud init` to select the project you want to work in.

 3. Create a self-deleting virtual machine called `myinstance` (or any name you prefer) with the command below.
 Recall that you created